raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 Exactly as expected, isn't it?
 Blockbuster movies are clearly more successful than the other average movies.

-## Blockbuster actors: famous or low-key ?
+## Characteristics of blockbuster actors
 Let’s look at the major differences between blockbuster actors and moderate actors and see if we can uncover some secrets

 <p><img src="imgs/gender.png" style="width: 80%; margin: 0 auto;" /></p>